+Attendance of relevant research seminars is obligatory.
 During the course of their studies, PgDipl students will actively participate in the relevant Postgraduate Departmental Seminars as well as the Common Thesis Seminars.
+Part-time students may be partially exempted from this requirement.
+The supervisor, the Academic Dean, and the student will reach a consensus on this which takes individual circumstances into account.